21-Coding/IdentityStats/README.md

 ### Setup/Installation Requirements

+##### Obtain API Key: click here https://ekata.com/address-validation-api-trial/?plan_param=address_validation&utm_campaign=dev-center and enter your email in the upper right hand corner to receive your API key from Ekata.

 ##### Zip:
 ![this is a photo of a step by step process to download this directory as a zip file](https://lh3.googleusercontent.com/Pg6oODU_Img63CYp_9o5a3pSDCHpcp_g9HouHiOeTiJyHu4oHIX5iVy4uRuruJjrl9X6VKZefJg=s1000 "read")
  1. Click the link shown in the above photo and allow your browser some time to download the file.